 The main planting season in northern Ontario runs from May 1st until July 1st.
 If you are only available to work for these two months because of a summer commitment, northern Ontario is probably the best place for you to work.
-For those of you who prefer to plant in Ontario but want to work beyond May and June, we offer work in Southern Ontario in mid-April before the season starts for our experienced planters, and we offer some work in Alberta for July, and work in August in Ontario.
+For those of you who prefer to plant in Ontario but want to work beyond May and June, we offer work in Southern Ontario in mid-April before the season starts for our experienced planters, and we also offer work in Alberta for July, and work in August in Ontario.

 Brinkman also works in Southern Ontario in our Restoration division.
 We work with long term clients on both public and private land.
 The positions in Southern Ontario involve a mix of treeplanting and herbicide application.
 The length of season is similar to that in Northern Ontario (May and June) but some positions are also available in April.
 This work allows workers to stay closer to home but is not a typical tree planting experience.
 You are generally working out of motels not bush camps.
 If working in Southern Ontario appeals to you, please make note of this on your application.

 - We hire or rehire 350+ planters each year